cmdruid/bitcoin-programming/assignments/01_Bitcoin_Transaction_Assignment.md

 ## Requirements

-* A document or script within your repository, which shows your work in both constructing, and broadcasting the transaction.
+* A summary of your work in constructing and broadcasting the transaction.
+If you used a script or program to send the transaction, please include that as well.

 * The transaction ID of the Bitcoin transaction, on the Bitcoin Testnet network.
 It should be publicly viewable on a Blockchain explorer, such as [mempool.space](https://mempool.space/testnet).